stdapproach/sciArticle/MatrixOdeDelta/raw/2_6_Exponent.md

 e^{At}=S\cdot e^{\Lambda t}\cdot S^{-1}
 $$

-There are a lot of tutorial regarding matrix exponent: Golub (p.530), Kwon (p.6), Laub (p.109), Sen (p.391).
+There are a lot of tutorial regarding matrix exponent: Astrem (p.136), Golub (p.530), Laub (pp.109-112), Sen (p.391).
 Especially we recommend Moler's and Van Loan's article "Nineteen Dubious Ways to Compute the Exponential of a Matrix, Twenty-Five Years Later" (SIAM REVIEW, Vol. 45, No. 1, pp. 3–000)

 #####Example 40 [Moler, p.8]
 $$